 Rule 1: Use /bin for Author Servlets

-Whenever possible, using the path /bin for Servlets specifically for authoring makes setup and security easy, Servlets are already whitelisted under this path and since there are a number of other OOTB system Servlets under this path, it should already be blocked.
+Whenever possible, using the path /bin for Servlets specifically for authoring makes setup and security easy, Servlets are already whitelisted under this path.
+Since there are a number of other OOTB system Servlets under this path, it should already be blocked.

 Rule 2: Disable when not needed